usnistgov/robotpeginhole/README.md

     to the settings under the down arrow on the top bar.

-2. Create a new types of Windows, click the downward arrow button and select "$+$Add new profile" and add "ROS Noetic" terminal.
+2. Create a new types of Windows, click the downward arrow button and select "+Add new profile" and add "ROS Noetic" terminal.

 3. Listing [\[ls:noeticwinterm\]](#ls:noeticwinterm){reference-type="ref"
     reference="ls:noeticwinterm"} shows the text to copy into ROS